Congenital fibrinogen deficiency

 - Plasma (the liquid portion of the blood containing clotting factors)

 People with this condition should get the hepatitis B vaccine.
-Having many transfusions raises your risk for getting hepatitis.
+Having many transfusions raises your risk of getting hepatitis.

 Excessive bleeding is common with this condition.
 These episodes may be severe, or even fatal.
 Bleeding in the brain is a leading cause of death in people with this disorder.